-The section Debt securities has been updated to include a link to Practice note, Project bonds.
+The section Project and construction documents has been amended to include a link to Practice note, Operation and maintenance (O&M) contracts: key issues.

 A guide to Practical Law Finance's project finance resources